19 Aug 2015

 06 Aug 2015

 I grew up loving art.
 I went to six primary schools in seven years.
 Something I learnt along the way was that drawing defined who I was.
 Drawing breaks down barriers when you’re always the new kid.
-With great relief I went to one high school.
+With great relief, I went to one high school.
 Applecross High is a public school with an art program.
-We were a tight knit group of art nerds who went to school on Saturdays for five whole years just to do art!
-The success of this program lies in the fact that the tutors are practicing artists.
+We were a tight-knit group of art nerds who went to school on Saturdays for five whole years just to do art!
+The success of this program lies in the fact that the tutors are practising artists.